 In my free 5-day workbook, I actually provide flash cards and an audio exercise specifically designed to help with this process.
 If you haven’t checked it out yet, I recommend you get started now.
 The notes you learn now are what will help you learn basic piano chords later.

 Once you have a solid confidence in your knowledge of piano notes, you can move on to somewhat more glamorous activities!
 Your next steps depend on your long-term goals.

 Are you trying to learn to sight read?
-If so, you are going to need to study some more music theory and learn to associate key names with notes on the treble and bass clefs.
+If so, you will need to study some more music theory and learn to associate key names with notes on the treble and bass clefs.
 This is a bit challenging for most people, so you may need to hire a traditional piano teacher to help.

-Either way, the fact that you’ll already know your notes will be a huge benefit going forward.
+Either way, the fact that you’ll already be learning piano notes will be a huge benefit going forward.
 Your traditional teacher will love you for already having taken this initiative.
 Or if you’re going the chord-based route, you’ll thank yourself later for how much easier this knowledge makes things.

 I know it can be hard to force yourself to focus on the basics.
-But believe me when I say that your future piano studies are going to be hugely impacted by your knowledge of the notes.
+But believe me when I say that your future piano studies will be hugely affected by your knowledge of the notes.
 Or your lack of knowledge.

 Forewarned is forearmed, so you really have no excuse to skip this important step.
 I promise, when you feel comfortable finding your way around the keyboard, everything will come to you easier!
 It’s worth your time, especially if you want to learn to play piano by ear.
 So I hope you give this a shot!

 All you need to do is sign up for my free 5-day workbook.
 I’ll email you a link to download this tried and tested resource on how to learn piano online.
 Then you can get to work on this all-important task of learning your piano’s notes!